Knowledge Hub

 Aluminum deck railing is a prefabricated guardrail system designed to provide safety and style on residential and commercial decks, balconies, porches, and stairways.
 The system is built entirely from aluminum — posts, top and bottom rails, and infill (pickets, glass panels, or cables) — and finished with a baked-on powder coating for weather resistance.

 Aluminum has become the go-to material for deck railings for a few straightforward reasons.
-It doesn’t corrode the way steel does.
-It doesn’t rot, warp, split, or attract insects the way wood does.
-It doesn’t get brittle in cold weather the way vinyl can.
-And because the powder coated finish is applied at the factory, there’s no painting, staining, or sealing required — ever.
-You install it, and it looks the same ten years later as it did the day it went in.
+It doesn't corrode the way steel does.
+It doesn't rot, warp, split, or attract insects the way wood does.
+It doesn't get brittle in cold weather the way vinyl can.
+And because the powder coated finish is applied at the factory, there's no painting, staining, or sealing required — ever.

 Modern aluminum railing systems come as pre-assembled or semi-assembled kits.
 Posts are typically pre-welded with mounting hardware included.
 Rails snap or slide into the posts.
 Infill — whether that's pickets, glass panels, or cable — installs between the rails.
 The result is a system that a competent installer can put up in a fraction of the time it would take to build a wood railing from scratch.